heikipoika/grc-ook/README.md

 ## Disclaimer

-Do not active Tx unless you know what you are doing and have the required permits etc.
+Do not activate Tx unless you know what you are doing and have the required permits etc.